Flexiblefabric/Tien-Len/README.md

 - `red_joker.png` and `black_joker.png` for jokers (optional)
 - 52 images named like `ace_of_spades.png` or `10_of_hearts.png`

-Run the Pygame GUI from the project root so it can locate `assets/`.
-If any images are missing, the program will fall back to text and print a list of missing files.

 Additional assets can be organised in subdirectories: